Skip to main content

 CreativeEngine DOM Events#

 There are currently two types of custom DOM events that the CreativeEngine dispatches on the canvas element.
-You can add a lister for it there or on any of its parent elements.
+You can add a listener for it there or on any of its parent elements.

 cesdk-blur#